bparanj/Essential-TDD/en/04-test-spy/04-test-spy.markdown

 ### Problem ###

  I came across a problem during testing.
 I had to test the cookie setting logic of my controllers.
 It was straightforward to test that the cookie was set for the happy path.
-For the alternative scenario it became tricky to test because RSpec and Rails framework did not play that well together.
+For the alternative scenario it became tricky to test because RSpec and Rails framework did not play well together.
 I even read Devise Rails plugin code to see how Jose Valim handled cookie related problems during testing.
 No luck.
 One solution I found was on Stackoverflow: How do I test cookie expiry?

 app/controllers/widget_controller.rb